it0sh1/K1LL3RBTCH/README.md

 - Shows phpinfo()
 - self killing function
 - can loggout.
+- rename the file to whatever you want, links will adjust automatically.
 </p><p align="left">
 Installation:<br>
 Set the <ins>$access_key</ins> variable to your own password(that's more secure).